 Spanish & Mexican heritage

-Within the USA and even globally, California is known for its huge Spanish and Mexican heritage.
+Within the USA and even globally, California is known for its vast Spanish and Mexican heritage.
 The Hispanic presence in California started when Portuguese explorer Cabrillo sailed to San Diego in 1542 under the Spanish flag.

 California only became a state in 1850, which means there was a long Spanish and Mexican rule in California.
 This created a long heritage that can still be seen and felt today.
 The architecture, toponyms, political history, and racial composition clearly show a unique heritage.

-Even today, about 40% of California’s population is Hispanic or Latino, and almost 30% of the population speaks Spanish.
+Even today, about 40% of California’s population is Hispanic or Latino, and almost 30% speak Spanish.

 Cars and traffic

-Historically, California and specifically Los Angeles, is a car town/state.
+Historically, California, specifically Los Angeles, is a car town/state.
 As there’s a lot of space, the cities have expanded in every direction, and roads and highways developed too.
 Naturally, with time the crazy traffic jams on huge highways became part of the state’s main cities day by day and one of the things California is famous for.

 As CNN puts it: “Los Angeles is probably as famous for its traffic congestion as it is for the iconic Hollywood Sign.”
 Sometimes it is even considered one of the worst in the world.
-We would suggest that’s a stretch, but it certainly is one of the worst in America.
+We would suggest that’s a stretch, but it is one of America’s worst.

 The Bear Flag

 The Californian flag, or the Bear Flag, is the current official flag of California.
 This iconic flag was inspired by a flag that originated in a revolt in 1846 when California was still part of Mexico.
 The revolt eventually failed, but the idea of a bear in the Californian flag persisted.

-According to the California Military Department, the California Grizzly symbolizes great strength, while the star on the flag represents freedom.
+According to the California Military Department, the California Grizzly symbolizes excellent strength, while the star on the flag represents freedom.
 Unfortunately, the California grizzly bear featured on the flag is now extinct.

-Adopted in 1911, the California flag, like those of Hawaii and Texas, is unusual in that it features a design used by a formerly independent country.
+Adopted in 1911, the California flag, like those of Hawaii and Texas, is unusual because it features a design used by a formerly independent country.

 The many nicknames